Hurricanes hold on for win over Habs

 Max Domi scored for Montreal, which had a promising stretch of road games turn sour by the end of its trip.
 The Canadiens closed a seven-game stretch with a 3-4-0 mark, losing the final three.
 Montreal goalie Charlie Lindgren stopped 33 shots.

 The Hurricanes have registered a power-play goal in four of their past five games.
-Domi stole the puck from Teravainen and sent the puck past Mrazek for an unassisted tally at 3:48 of the opening period.
+Domi stole the puck from Teravainen and sent a shot past Mrazek for an unassisted tally at 3:48 of the opening period, his 12th goal of the season.
 Domi has goals in six straight games, all on the road.

 Haula's go-ahead goal came at 7:34 of the second period.
-He was at the side of the net and simply pushed in the puck off Brett Pesce's pass for his third goal in a four-game stretch.
+He was at the side of the net and simply pushed in the puck off Brett Pesce's pass for his third goal in a four-game stretch, and his 11th of the season.
 Carolina's Lucas Wallmark assisted on Dzingel's goal to extend his points streak to seven games.

 The Hurricanes ended up with a 54-26-4 record in the 2019 calendar year, the best of any year in franchise history.
 Carolina also defeated the Canadiens in the season opener at Raleigh.